Explainer: Shot in the dark - Early COVID-19 vaccine efficacy explained

 “Efficacy says, ‘Does it work?’
 Effectiveness says, ‘Can it be applied?
 Can you carry the efficacy to the people?’”
 Tanner said.
 “But no question: 90% efficacy, at that stage, is a pretty good result.”

-Reporting by John Miller in Zurich, Kate Kelland in London, Ankur Banerjee in Bengaluru, Julie Steenhuysen in Chicago and Polina Ivanova in Moscow; Editing by Josephine Mason and Nick Macfie
+Reporting by John Miller in Zurich, Kate Kelland in London, Ankur Banerjee in Bengaluru, Julie Steenhuysen in Chicago and Polina Ivanova in Moscow; Editing by Josephine Mason, Nick Macfie and Timothy Heritage

 Our Standards: The Thomson Reuters Trust Principles.